The works of William Shakespeare have been brought to life on screen countless times.

 From the director of The Best Exotic Marigold Hotel and Mrs Brown this romantic period comedy-drama won an impressive seven Oscars following its release in 1998.

 Shakespeare in Love is set in 1593 and shows an imaginary love affair between William Shakespeare (Joseph Fiennes) and Viola de Lesseps (Gwyneth Paltrow) taking place while Shakespeare writes Romeo and Juliet.

 The movie plays loosely with the truth, but reviewers enjoyed this “rom-com with added smarts for the literature scholars, which doesn’t alienate everyone else” (Empire), adding that Madden “makes Shakespeare accessible , entertaining and fun for modern audiences” (Variety).

-Shakepeare in Love is available on Amazon.
+Shakepeare in Love is available to watch on Amazon Prime Video.

 A Waste of Shame

 Most notably featuring a young Tom Hiddleston as Shakespeare’s son-in-law John Hall, this BBC TV movie aired in 2005.